karlnicholas/javaee-security-quickstart/readme.md

 Summary
 -------
 The project is a Maven archetype for Java EE MVC web application.
+The configuration in this project is specific to Wildfly, so the instructions here are Wildfly specific.

+Otherwise none of the code uses anything vender specific, so it is left up to the user to port the configuration to any other Java EE compliant server.

 This project was inspired by kolorobot's Spring-Mvc-Quickstart-Archetype project.
-This readme.md started with kolorobot's Spring-Mvc-Quickstart-Archetype project.
+This readme.md started with the readme.md from the same.

 Generated project characteristics
 -------------------------